ponceto/aym-js/README.md

 ### FONTAWESOME

-This project is bundled with fontawesome, an icon library and toolkit.
+This project is distributed with [fontawesome](https://fontawesome.com/), an icon library and toolkit.

 ```
 Font Awesome Free License